Yandex Cloud

 • The status and main_thread_pool sections are pulled from the last imported file.

-• The channels, storages, and pipes sections are specified as a list.
-New items are added to the end of this list or replaced if the value of the item's name parameter is already in the list.
+• The channels, storages, and pipes sections are specified as lists.
+New items are added to the end of the list or replaced if there is already an item with the same name.

 • The routes section is specified as a list.
 New items are added to the end of the list.

-You can add the import directive to the files being imported as well.
-To do so, specify only absolute paths in import.
+You can also add the import directive to the files you are importing.
+To do so, specify only absolute paths under import.
 Relative paths start from the agent's startup directory.

 Note

-We do not recommend using import in nested files as it makes the configuration bulky.
+We do not recommend using import in nested files as this makes your configuration bulky.

 If the configuration import loops, Unified Agent will terminate with an error.
 You can find the error details in the agent logs.
 The maximum recursion depth is 100.
 If the imported file contains errors, the full path to the original file containing the erroneous node will be output.